MatrixFrog/stackoverflow_icons/README.markdown

 Well, then you can add it.
 You don't even need to know any JavaScript.
 Just add a line to the part at the top where it says `var icons = {`.
 Follow the example of all the tags that are already there.
 If the tag has hyphens in it, you'll need to put it in quotes.
+For the URL, use a 16x16 image.
+Typically, the "favicon" from a website works well.

 Enjoy!